jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) an amount representing the dividend and the related supplementary dividend is attributed to the qualifying investor, or would be attributed to them in the absence of section HM 44B(2) (NRWT calculation option); and
     (iii) the PIE notifies the company under section HM 55FB (Notified foreign investors and tax credits for supplementary dividends), providing the relevant information on those qualifying investors who have an entitlement to the dividend and related supplementary dividend.
 Amount of credit
-(2) For the tax year corresponding to the income year in which the company pays the dividend, the company has a tax credit equal to an amount calculated using the formula—attached imputation credit × 54 ÷ 119.
+(2) For the tax year corresponding to the income year in which the company pays the dividend, the company has a tax credit equal to an amount calculated using the formula—credit amount × 54 ÷ 119.
 Definition of item in formula
-(3) In the formula, attached imputation credit is the imputation credit that would, in the absence of this subpart, be attached to the dividend.
+(3) In the formula, credit amount is the imputation credit that would, in the absence of this subpart, be attached to the dividend.
 When dividends derived by foreign investment PIEs
 (3B) For the purposes of subsection (1)﻿(c) and the calculation of the amount of the credit, the following apply in relation to a qualifying investor in a foreign investment PIE:
-  (a) the item attached imputation credit in the formula is the imputation credit that would, in the absence of this subpart, be attached to the portion of the dividend attributed to the investor:
+  (a) the item credit amount in the formula is the imputation credit that would, in the absence of this subpart, be attached to the portion of the dividend attributed to the investor:
   (b) the relevant amount of the dividend and related supplementary dividend is treated as if it were paid by the company directly to the investor:
   (c) the investor's voting interest in the company is treated as if it were a direct voting interest.
 Limitation on use of credit